What qualifications and certifications should I look for in a long-term care provider?

 What about qualifications for home health providers?

-For those searching for home health care, the website provides quality of care ratings for home health services that utilize skilled professionals to support managing one’s daily activities, treating symptoms, preventing harm and providing the best care possible to prevent unplanned hospital care.
-By contacting a home health care service provider directly, you can learn more about their care professional’s skills and qualifications.
+This website provides quality of care ratings to give you information about home health services that skilled professionals may provide to you at home.
+This includes support managing your daily activities, treating your symptoms, preventing harm, and providing the best possible care to help prevent you from needing to get unplanned hospital care.
+When you contact a home health care service provider, ask about their professional skills and qualifications.

 How do I compare specific providers on the website?